vissense/vissense/README.md

 - `fullyvisible` function to run when element becomes fully visible
 - `visibilitychange` function to run when the visibility of the element changes
 - `percentagechange` function to run when the percentage of the element changes
 - `strategy` a strategy or array of strategies for observing the element.
-VisSense comes with three predefined strategies:
+VisSense comes with three predefined strategies.
+See below.
-   - `NoopStrategy` (_default_) this strategy (like implied by its name) does nothing on its own. it is your responsibility to invoke `update()` on the monitor instance.
-   - `EventStrategy` this strategy registers event handlers for visibilitychange, scroll and resize and calls `update()` accordingly.
-   - `PollingStrategy` this strategy invokes `update()` periodically.

 ```javascript
 var element = document.getElementById('video');